Welcome to the UMBC Cyber Dawgs’ homepage. We are a group of UMBC students who share a common interest in computer and network security.

 Our meetings vary in subject material week to week.
 If you have specific topics you would like to learn more about please email our club secretary.
 If you would like to present a talk or teach a new skill please email our club president.

-Our meetings for the spring semester will build on the knowledge we learned in the fall semester.
 If you’re new, no worries, you can still come; talk to us to see to what extent you might need to catch yourself up.
 Security’s nowhere near as hard as people say, so don’t be scared away :)

 Competing in the following competitions: